Hégésippe Légitimus

 The new order of politics, aligned with that of mainland France, exemplified by Legitimus's socialist credo, attacked the virtual monopoly held by mulattoes in Guadeloupean business and politics.
 Mulattoes were accused by many people of acting against the interests of the black population.
 But, Légitimus also earned his share of critics because he was accused of collaborating with "the big end of town" over bank start-up finances needed by small businesses and support capital needed by on-going, large projects.
 Economic necessities in the circumstances, as always, might have required a cautious, rather than radical, approach.

 For a quarter of a century Légitimus was considered the voice of the black movement.
 Some called him the black Jaurès.
 Jean Jaurès was the famous French socialist, pacifist and intellectual assassinated by a young fascist war-monger in Montmartre at the beginning of WW1.
 Légitimus helped open the doors of tertiary education to everyone.
 He supported the political careers of Gaston Monnerville, the grandson of a slave who had a brilliant legal and political career in France, and Felix Eboue, who was appointed governor of Guadeloupe in 1936.

 Hégésippe Jean Légitimus was made Chevalier of the Legion of Honour in 1937.
 He was obliged to stay in France because of the declaration of war and died in Angles-sur-l'Anglin on 29 November 1944.
 Following a proposal by General de Gaulle, his remains were returned to Guadeloupe where he was given a state funeral.
 Several boulevards in Guadeloupe are named after Hégésippe and the main one has his bust displayed, perpetuating the memory of this great black leader and politician.
 During the commemoration of the sesquicentennial of the abolition of slavery in May 1988 several plaques were unveiled in his memory in front of more than fifty of his descendants.
 The commemoration was chaired by Gésip Légitimus, a grandson of this exceptional man.

-Hégésippe's son, Victor-Etienne Légitimus, journalist and husband of the actress Darling Légitimus, created La Solidarite Antillaise (The Caribbean Solidarity) to defend the interests of his compatriots.
+Hégésippe's son, Victor-Étienne Légitimus, journalist and husband of the actress Darling Légitimus, created La Solidarité Antillaise (The Caribbean Solidarity) to defend the interests of his compatriots.
 He actively participated in the creation of The Movement Against Racism and For Friendship Amongst Peoples (MRAP) and The International League Against Racism and Anti-Semitism (LICRA).